Shopify/mobile-buy-sdk-ios/README.md

 ## Customer Accounts [⤴](#table-of-contents)

-Using the Buy SDK, you can build custom storefronts that allow your customers to create accounts, browse previously completed orders and manage their information.
-Since most customer-related actions modify state on the server, they are performed using various `mutation` requests.
-Let's take a look at a few.
+Using the Buy SDK, you can build custom storefronts that let your customers create accounts, browse previously completed orders, and manage their information.
+Since most customer-related actions modify states on the server, they are performed using various `mutation` requests.
+Let's take a look at a few examples.

 ### Creating a customer [⤴](#table-of-contents)

 Before a customer can log in, they must first create an account.
-In your application, you can provide a signup form that will run the following `mutation` request.
-The `input` to the mutation is some basic customer information that will create an account on your shop.
-Keep in mind that this mutation returns a `Storefront.Customer` object, **not** an access token.
-After a successful mutation, the customer will still be required to [log in using their credentials](#customer-login-).
+In your application, you can provide a sign-up form that runs the following `mutation` request.
+In this example, the `input` for the mutation is some basic customer information that will create an account on your shop.

 ```swift
 let input = Storefront.CustomerCreateInput(